se7enxweb/exponential/doc/features/4.1/clustering.rst

 :Version: 1.0

-This document describes the upgrade process for end-users who wants to update their eZ Publish cluster from 3.10 version to 4.* versions.
+This document describes the upgrade process for end-users who wants to update their Exponential cluster from 3.10 version to 4.* versions.

 ..
-Note:: **If you plan to update an eZ Publish cluster prior to 3.10
+Note:: **If you plan to update an Exponential cluster prior to 3.10
           read this documentation first** http://pubsvn.ez.no/nextgen/trunk/doc/features/3.10/cluster_enhancement.txt

 ..
 Note:: **This guide assumes the code base is already updated to the 4.1 version, do not upgrade